LeifSeute/log_p_gnn/README.md

 cd scripts
 python train_cg.py # (You will need to login to your free wandb account for tracking the metrics.
 Modify the config dict in the script to change the hyperparameters)
 ```

+### Evaluation
+Use the script in `scripts/evaluate.py` and insert your checkpoint path to evaluate the model.